 “You know the sort of song that sticks in your head and you can’t get rid of it?
 That’s Blue Tango.
 This is from when I was a kid.
 It’s a harmonica thing which I chose because I was in a semi-pro harmonica band back before rock.
 That’s how I started: playing all different harmonicas; the chords and the bass.”

-Note: Blue Tango isn’t currently available on YouTube or Spotify, so we’ve gone with Ronald’s classic Marching To Pretoria.
+Note: Blue Tango isn’t currently available on YouTube or Spotify, so we’ve gone with Ronald’s classic Flight Of The Bumblebee.
 Sorry, Ian.

 Leslie ‘Hutch’ Hutchinson - A Nightingale Sang In Berkeley Square